 Potential Injuries After a Semi Wreck

 Semi collisions tend to result in more serious injuries than when two cars get into an accident.
 That’s why it’s imperative to seek medical attention after a crash.
 While some injuries come with visible signs, others may not present symptoms until much later.
-Having an official diagnosis and treatment plan will not only benefit your health, but it will support your claim when it comes times to prove what losses you sustained.
+Having an official diagnosis and treatment plan will not only benefit your health, but your West Chester truck accident lawyer can use it to support your claim when it comes times to prove what losses you sustained.

 Back and neck injuries are among the most common after a truck crash.
 The small bones and ligaments can easily be injured from the impact.
 For example, whiplash happens when a person’s head snaps forward and backward quickly because of the force of a collision.
 That is an injury that may not be noticeable right away without proper testing.

 Burns, broken bones, and internal injuries are also common.
 If a smaller vehicle had been involved in the June 2019 crash discussed above, serious burn injuries could have happened if the fuel had ignited.
 Burn injuries are among the most painful to recover from.
 The force of any crash can break a bone.
 While some can be set with a cast, others require surgery.
 Like whiplash, it can be hard to know the extent of internal injuries without proper testing.
 Situations can be serious if there’s internal bleeding or organ damage.

 Some injuries result in catastrophic or fatal consequences.
 If a crash victim is diagnosed with a catastrophic injury, like extensive spinal cord damage, it’s unlikely they’ll be able to return to their previous way of life.
 If severe enough, traumatic brain injuries can be fatal.